tytydraco/yessleep/out/Behind_the_Lattice.md

 So I just picked her up and carried her outside, where she did finally squat and do her business.
 Quickly, she did not require carried back inside and was up those front steps in no time.
 We grabbed our things, the last of which was a thermos of coffee with a heaping spoonful of brown sugar and a splash of that brown butter cookie creamer Mags keeps stocked.
 I have never understood the black coffee drinkers.

 This time Tilly did go out the door herself, she seemed a bit more awake.
 Not on edge or anything alarming that I noticed.
 I thought she had just been tired and grumpy before, but was happy to be out with dad now that she knew what was on the agenda for the day.
-I had absolutely no idea which way was best to head for the hunt, I hadn't managed to go in the spring I'd been busy working on some of the home repairs and renovations.
+I had absolutely no idea which way was best to head for the hunt, I hadn't managed to go our first year here, settling in.
+This past spring I'd been busy working on some of the home repairs and renovations.

 This was a brand new adventure for Tilly and me both.
 It didn't seem new to her though, she set right off trotting ahead of me like she was on a mission.
 As if she knew just where to go.
 I didn't give it much mind and just let her lead the way, glad she was getting on board now that she was awake.